 Tatreez, the traditional Palestinian embroidery, has long served as a visual representation of Palestinian life and culture.
 This intricate craft is not only a symbol of artistic expression but also an essential component of Palestinian identity, deeply embedded in our culture.

-It is such an important part of Palestinian heritage and I want to be a part of bringing the history and art of Palestinian Tatreez and passing on the knowledge to my community to anyone who is unaware and wants to learn more about the art of Palestinian Tatreez and the history of Palestinian traditions.
+I take it as a personal mission to be the link between Palestinian history and art and the young Palestinian community today, dispersed throughout the world. behind Palestinian Tatreez. and passing on the knowledge to my community to anyone who is unaware and wants to learn more about the art of Palestinian Tatreez and the history of Palestinian traditions.

 Zanbaq/Lily Motif originating from Ramallah, Palestine